Lifestyle

 Daytona Beach

 Another option for your beachfront Florida retirement living is Daytona Beach.
 The area definitely has a tourist population, but if you don’t mind the crowds, you can carve out a nice life.
-Daytona Beach is especially appealing to car and motorcycle enthusiasts, thanks to the many automotive events held there.
+Daytona Beach is especially appealing to car and motorcycle enthusiasts, thanks to the many automotive events held there, including the legendary Daytona 500.

 Ready to build your dream retirement in Florida?